perceptia/perceptia/info/contributing.md

 Running unit test is as simple as
 ```
-cargo test
+cargo test --all
 ```
-in module directory you want to test.

 Generate documentation
 ----------------------

 Command
 ```
-cargo doc
+cargo doc --all
 ```
-run in module directory will produce documentation.
+will produce documentation for whole program and its dependencies.

 Code conventions
 ----------------